aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ## More use cases

 The Interchain Token Service is a powerful tool for moving tokens between blockchains, providing you all of the functionality and power you need to make your token interactive wherever it needs to be.
-Here are some other possibilities for Interchain Tokens:
+Here are some other possibilities for interchain tokens:

 * Use the {% glossaryterm term="operator" /%}.
 The Operator is able to manage the flow rates of tokens between chains by calling setFlowLimit on the Interchain Token Service.

-* Make your Interchain Tokens executable.
-You can send executable Interchain Tokens alongside a standard GMP message.
+* Make your interchain tokens executable.
+You can send executable interchain tokens alongside a standard GMP message.
 For an example of this, see this example: [InterchainTokenExecutable.sol](https://github.com/axelarnetwork/interchain-token-service/blob/example/example-flows-for-stephen/contracts/examples/InterchainTokenExecutable.sol).